How was the Titan submarine crushed?

 “Without a black box, you can’t trace the last movements of the submersible,” Ramsey said.
 If there were a black box, the investigation would be similar to an airplane crash.

-As the team brings the pieces to the surface, they will look for cracks in the carbon fiber structure, which is key to understanding what happened in the final moments.
+As the team brings the pieces to the surface, they will look for cracks in the carbon fiber structure.
+This is key to understanding what happened in the final moments.
 Each piece will be carefully examined under a microscope to examine the orientation of the carbon fibers, looking for tears that will reveal the exact location of the break.

 The big question the investigation team will try to answer is whether a structural failure was to blame.
-If so, the submersible would have been subjected to extremely high pressures, equivalent to the weight of the Eiffel Tower, according to Professor Blair Thornton of the University of Southampton.
+If so, the submersible was subjected to extremely high pressures, equivalent to the weight of the Eiffel Tower, according to Professor Blair Thornton of the University of Southampton.
 “We’re talking about a very powerful explosive compression of the main body,” he said.

 Another important question is whether, if this is indeed happening, it is due to a lack of comprehensive testing, as some experts have suggested.